asugar13/Triage/app/README.txt

 - PatientInfoActivity displays all information about a specific patient, and links to EnterVitalsActivity and ViewAllRecordsActivity
 - EnterVitalsActivity allows a nurse to add new vitals and symptom descriptions to a patient
 - ViewAllRecordsActivity allows a nurse to view all previous vital and symptom descriptions of a patient

+Some commits were done together on one group members computer.
+Commit logs may not match meetings.txt exactly.